MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/not-contains-cs-operator.md

 # !contains_cs operator

-Filters a record set for terms that do not include a matching case-sensitive string.
+Filters a record set for records that do not include a matching case-sensitive string.

 Operators with an `_cs` suffix are case-sensitive.